 I welcome suggestions, comments and ideas on how to make the PowerPoint slides better.
 And I encourage all readers to pass the information onto anyone that may benefit from it.
 I hope that English as Second Language (ESL) learners and educators will benefit from some of the information contained in these slides.

 Oromo 101 : Week one and two Slides

-* Many thanks to Weennii who has taken the time to go through the slides and send me his feedbacks* Please send me your feedback’s and other online Learn Afan Oromo resources you know of at email@example.com.
+* Many thanks to Weennii who has taken the time to go through the slides and send me his feedback* Please send me your feedback’s and other online Learn Afan Oromo resources you know of at firstname.lastname@example.org.